hpc/mpifileutils/doc/rst/dwalk.1.rst

 .. option:: -o, --output FILE

-   Write the processed list to a file.
+   Write the processed list to FILE in binary format.
+Format can be changed With --text option.

+.. option:: -t, --text

+   Must be used with the --output option.
+Write processed list of files to FILE in ascii text format.

 .. option:: -l, --lite